-- 1. The Private Universities Council (PUC) awards a number of scholarships each semester to high school students or Diploma holders.
-Acceptance is based on the differentiation of GPAs, and may be subject to change in accordance with the PUC decisions: - High school students: obtaining a GPA no less than 83% for Arts and Science majors. - Diploma holders: equivalency of no less than 30 credits with a GPA of 3 points minimum. - 2.
+- The Private Universities Council (PUC) awards a number of scholarships each semester to high KILAW students or Diploma holders.
+Acceptance is based on the differentiation of GPAs, and may be subject to change in accordance with the PUC decisions: - Students who have obtained a high school certificate: Obtaining a high school average of 83% for the academic section and the literary section. - Diploma holders: equivalency of no less than 30 credits with a GPA of 3 points minimum. - 2.
 The PUC allows the transfer to an internal scholarship for a number of self-funding students studying in private colleges and universities under the following conditions: - Passing a minimum of 30 credits with a GPA of no less than 2.5 points. - The Student should not be employed in the governmental sector.
 Those conditions are subject to change in accordance with the conditions of the PUC.